-Common Name (Scientific Name) Status Fed/State / CNPS General Habitat Description Habitat Present/ Habitat Absent Rationale - INVERTEBRAT ES Conservancy fairy shrimp (Branchinecta conservatio) FE// Moderately turbid, deep, cool-water vernal pool.
-A/HA There are no vernal pools within the Action Area.
+Common Name (Scientific Name) Fed/State Habitat Present/ Habitat Absent Rationale - INVERTEBRAT ES Conservancy fairy shrimp (Branchinecta conservatio) FE// Moderately turbid, deep, cool-water vernal pool. А/НА There are no vernal pools within the Action Area.
 No Effect.
 Valley elderberry longhorn beetle (Desmocerus californicus dimorphus) FT// Blue elderberry shrubs usually associated with riparian areas.
 A/HA There are no elderberry shrubs within the Action Area, or within 1,000 feet of the Action Area.
 No Effect.

-Common Name (Scientific Name) Status Fed/State / CNPS General Habitat Description Habitat Present/ Habitat Absent Rationale Vernal pool fairy shrimp (Branchinecta lynchi) FT// Moderately turbid, deep, cool-water vernal pool.
-A/HA There are no vernal pools within the Action Area.
+Common Name (Scientific Name) L Hed/State L Habitat Present/ Habitat Absent Rationale Vernal pool fairy shrimp (Branchinecta lynchi) А/НА There are no vernal pools within the Action Area.
 No Effect.
 Vernal pool tadpole shrimp (Lepidurus packardi) FE// Vernal pools, swales, and ephemeral freshwater habitat.
-A/HA There are no vernal pools within the Action Area.
+There are no vernal pools within the Action Area.
 No Effect.
-California linderiella (Linderiella occidentalis) // Seasonal pools in unplowed grasslands with old alluvial soils underlain by hardpan or in sandstone depressions. А/НА There are no seasonal pools within the Action Area.
+California linderiella (Linderiella occidentalis) lla unplowed grasslands with old alluvial soils underlain by hardpan or in sandstone A/HA There are no seasonal pools within the Action Area.
 No Effect.
 Monarch butterfly (Danaus plexippus) FC// The butterfly is dependent upon their obligate milkweed plant for laying eggs.
 A/HA There is no suitable habitat within the action area.
 No Effect.
-REPTILES AND AMPHIBIANS California red- legged frog (Rana draytonii) d Quiet pools of streams, marshes and occasionally ponds. (sea level - 4,500 ft. elevation) A/HA There is no suitable habitat within or near the property to support this species.
+REPTILES AND AMPI HIBIANS California red- legged frog (Rana draytonii) FT/SSC/ Quiet pools of streams, marshes and occasionally ponds. (sea level - 4,500 ft. elevation) А/НА There is no suitable habitat within or near the property to support this species.
 No Effect.
-Giant garter snake (Thamnophis gigas) FT/ST/ low g pone Agricultural wetlands and other wetlands such as irrigation and drainage canals, low gradient streams, marshes ponds, sloughs, small lakes, and there associated uplands. А/НА There is no suitable habitat within or near the property to support this species.
+Giant garter snake (Thamnophis gigas) FT/ST/ Agricultural wetlands and other wetlands such as irrigation and drainage canals, low gradient streams, marshes ponds, sloughs, small lakes, and there associated uplands. А/НА There is no suitable habitat within or near the property to support this species.
 No Effect.
-T FISH Central Valley spring-run Chinook salmon (Oncorhynchus tshawytscha) FT/ST/ Sacramento River and its tributaries. А/НА The Sacramento River is not part of this project.
+FISH Central Valley spring-run Chinook salmon (Oncorhynchus tshawytscha) FT/ST/ Sacramento River and its tributaries. А/НА The Sacramento River is not part of this project.
 No Effect.
-Central Valley steelhead (Oncorhynchus mykiss) FT// Sacramento and San Joaquin Rivers and their tributaries.
-A/HA The Sacramento River is not part of this project.
+Central Valley steelhead (Oncorhynchus mykiss) FT// Sacramento and San Joaquin Rivers and their tributaries. А/НА The Sacramento River is not part of this project.
 No Effect.
-Delta Smelt (Hypomesus transpacificus) FT/SE/ Sacramento and San Joaquin Rivers and their tributaries.
-A/HA The Sacramento River is not part of this project.
+Delta Smelt (Hypomesus transpacificus) (Hypomesus FT/SE/ Joaquin Rivers and their A/HA The Sacramento River is not part of this project.
 No Effect.
-I BIRDS Comment that it Swainson's hawk (Buteo swainsoni) MBTA/ST Open grasslands, meadows, or marshes for foraging, dense-topped trees for nesting and perching.
+BIRDS 0 1 1 1 1 1 Swainson's hawk (Buteo swainsoni) MBTA/ST / MBTA/ST / Open grasslands, meadows, or marshes for foraging, dense- topped trees for nesting and perching.
 A/HP Cottonwoods within the action area provide suitable nesting habitat.
 CNDDB lists one Swainson's hawk nest within one mile of the action area.
 Ruderal grasslands provide foraging habitat.
 Preconstruction nesting raptor surveys will be